Are you going on a luxury holiday to Japan?

 For all of the flavour of a beer without the alcohol, make sure you get a taste of Hoppy, an almost non-alcoholic beverage that has the distinctly hoppy taste of beer.
 You’ll be given a chilled glass filled with ice and shochu (a Japanese distilled alcohol) that, when poured into the glass with the hoppy gives you that foamy head reminiscent of beer.

 Mixed with shochu it’s a refreshing drink that many a Japanese salaryman sups in an izakaya after a long day in the office.
+Experiencing this is a great reason to go on a food tour of Tokyo.

 Since you can’t really get hoppy anywhere else in the world, it gives you a real taste of Japan.